munificent/craftinginterpreters/book/parsing-expressions.md

 Each rule here only matches expressions at its precedence level or higher.
 For example, `unary` matches a unary expression like `!negated` or a primary expression like `1234`.
 And `addition` can match `1 + 2` but also `3 * 4 / 5`.
-The final `primary` rule covers the highest-precedence expressions -- literals and parenthesized grouping expressions.
+The final `primary` rule covers the highest-precedence forms -- literals and parenthesized expressions.

 We just need to fill in the productions for each of those rules.
 We'll do the easy ones first.
 The top `expression` rule matches any expression at any